CLAIRE-Labo/python-ml-research-template/README.md

+> [!TIP]
+> 🌟 If you like this template, please give it a star! 🌟
+>
+> 📜 If you use this template, borrow some of its code, or refer to it, please cite it as shown on GitHub! 📜

 > [!IMPORTANT]
 > **TEMPLATE TODO:**
 > Replace the title below with your project title, then delete this note.

-# Python Machine Learning Research Project Template
+# Python Machine Learning Research Template

 ## Overview